- Identity Theft

 - Avoid using a dictionary word or even a word spelled backwards.

 - Avoid using sequences or repeated characters or adjacent letters on your keyboard such as 1234567 or qwerty.

 - Do add complexity to your passwords by mixing upper and lower case letters.

 - Do add numbers or symbols to your password.

 - Do make your password more difficult to guess by making it more random.
 For example:

 MasterCard now offers a new Identity Theft Alerts service, which is completely free to all Union Bank customers with a MasterCard debit/check card.
 In fact, MasterCard is the only payment network providing this service free of charge!
 To get started, cardholders should log on to the MasterCard website at http://www.mastercard.us/idtheftalerts/.

 The American Bankers Association provides information on financial education for all ages.
 One of their newest publications is designed to help parents teach their kids about money.
 Did you know that our teens spend roughly $170 billion a year?
 Do your kids know the dos and don'ts of credit?
 Or maybe they need some help with budgeting.
 See "The Parents Guide - Teaching Your Kids About Money" for information you can use.
 We need to help teach our kids how to save and invest wisely and how to live on a budget.
 Let's help make our children's financial dreams come true with education.

 The FDIC publishes a newsletter quarterly with information all consumers can use.
-The Winter issue is now available.
-This issue contains articles that can educate you on cybersecurity.
-Articles in this issue provide information on safety precautions for Internet banking or shopping.
+The Summer issue is now available.
+This issue contains articles that can educate you on strategies for managing and protecting your money.
 You can find the full newsletter on the FDIC website www.fdic.gov.